Riyadhahmed/Laravel-ACL-GUI/readme.md

 ### Troubleshootings

-    All MOdels are in App/Models folder
+    All Models are in App/Models folder

     1. Add 'model' => App\Models\User::class, in config/auth.php providers
     2. Try composer composer dump-autoload if need